 Vegeta (ベジータ Bejīta) is one of the main characters in Dragon Ball, created by Akira Toriyama.
 He is voiced by Ryō Horikawa (Japanese) and Christopher Sabat (English) in most anime and video game appearances.
 He is one of several characters to start out as an antagonist but later join the ranks of the Z Fighters.

-Vegeta is the prince of the Saiyans and one of the few remaining survivors of his race.
-Because of his royal heritage and status as a super elite Saiyan warrior, he believes he is destined to be the strongest in the universe and vows to surpass Goku and anyone else in his way.
+Vegeta is the prince of the Saiyans (specifically, he is Vegeta the Fourth, and his father was Vegeta the Third) and one of the few remaining survivors of his race.
+Because of his royal heritage and status as a "Super Elite" Saiyan warrior, he believes he is destined to be the strongest in the universe and vows to surpass Goku and anyone else in his way.
 As the story progresses he settles down on Earth, starts a family with Bulma, and becomes one of the most powerful fighters in the universe.

 Vegeta is an adult male Saiyan of below-average height.
 He has dark, spiky hair that stands directly upwards with a prominent widow's peak much like his father.
 He has a muscular, athletic build like many characters designed by Akira Toriyama.
 Though his initial design was quite diminutive, especially when compared to Nappa, his design changed over the years to appear somewhat taller.
 Like most Saiyans he has stern, dark eyes and dark hair that doesn't grow in length or change shape.

 When he first comes to Earth he has a brown, furry tail like other Saiyans but it's cut off by Yajirobe.